AgoraLab/agora-chat-uikit/chat-room/android/quickstart.md

 - Android API level 21 or above;
 - Developed using Kotlin language, version 1.5.21 or above;
 - JDK 1.8 or above;
-- A valid Agora account;
-- An app key and a user token generated on your app server.
-See [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication).
+- A valid Agora project with users and tokens generated.
+See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Implementation